mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 ### THE LUNG

 The enormous market garden and parkland known as The Lung dominates the floor of the habitat.
-Its transparent dome visible for many kilometres.
-Within its 15,000 square kilometre, climate controlled interior, The Lung supports lush, pleasant parkland, artificial lakes and rivers, and, at its starboard end, vast market gardens dedicated to growing cereal crops and vegetables using a variety of different techniques to compensate for the deficiencies in the soil and the unique conditions of a low-gravity environment.
+Its transparent dome visible for many kilometers.
+Within its 15,000 square kilometer, climate controlled interior, The Lung supports lush, pleasant parkland, artificial lakes and rivers, and, at its starboard end, vast market gardens dedicated to growing cereal crops and vegetables using a variety of different techniques to compensate for the deficiencies in the soil and the unique conditions of a low-gravity environment.
 Production is intensive and strictly controlled by the Vinen Market Garden Board, but enough is produced to support the habitat’s residents, with a small amount available for export across the belt and to the core worlds.

 This is the first scenario in the Beltstrike Campaign.
 It introduces the Lothrain Free Company which can be used as a handy entry point for either new Belter characters, created using the earlier chapters, or for existing characters needing a way into the campaign.
 As an alternative, the non-player characters that figure as part of the Lothrain Free Company can be used as player characters: full statistics and biographies are given for each major Lothrain player.